fluentpython/isis2json/README.rst

 and MongoDB.

-Running under Jython, both MST+XRF and ISO-2709 files can be read, thanks to the Bruma Java library found in the lib/ directory.
+Running under Jython, both MST+XRF and ISO-2709 files can be read, thanks to the Bruma Java library from BIREME, bundled in the lib/ directory.
 Running under Python, only ISO-2709 files can be read.

-A full description of how this script is used can be found in `From ISIS to CouchDB: Databases and Data Models for Bibliographic Records`__.
+A full description of how this script is used can be found in the paper `From ISIS to CouchDB: Databases and Data Models for Bibliographic Records`__.

 __ http://journal.code4lib.org/articles/4893